 Top 25 NBA Starting Lineups of All-Time

-Narrowing down 25 of the top starting fives of all time was incredibly tough, but taking into account offensive and defensive ratings, player accolades, postseason success, and sheer domination we have landed on these 25.
-Some of these teams were able to keep their core intact for a few years over time.
-Take a stroll down memory lane as we review some of the top lineups of all time.
-When you’re done, check out the latest NBA starting lineups and NBA rosters for the current season.
+Narrowing down 25 of the top starting fives of all time was incredibly tough, but taking into account offensive and defensive ratings, player accolades, postseason success, and sheer domination, we have landed on these teams.
+Some of these teams were able to keep their core intact for a few years, while others didn’t last nearly as long.

 Contents